Tuning FotoWeb and Index Manager for performance

 A system administrator can configure FotoWeb to only allow searches to return a certain number of hits.
 This prevents users from performing very wide queries that take a lot of time to process and also reduces the server traffic that's generated when users scroll through their results in the thumbnail grid.

-Note that if the search timeout period is too long, the server's capacity to serve results to a large number of concurrent users will be reduced.
+If the search timeout period is too long, the server's capacity to serve results to a large number of concurrent users will be reduced.

 Example: Index Manager performance benchmarking